• Skip to primary navigation

 Equipment

-For baking the tarts you will need 8 mini flan rings (4″ in diameter).
-I have a set of these and they are great – 100% non-stick and the removable bottoms make it easy to get the baked shells out of the tins.
+For baking the tarts you will need 8 mini flan rings (4" in diameter).
+I have a set of them and they are great - they are 100% non-stick and have removable bottoms to make it easy to get the baked shells out of the tins.

 I also used some ceramic baking beads and a roll of baking parchment to blind-bake the pastry.
 If you don’t have any you can use normal dried haricot beans instead.